Religious Studies

 - Ritual Studies

-Majors will have enhanced understanding of cultural diversity and the complexity of diverse world views.
+Religious Studies students will have enhanced understanding of cultural diversity and the complexity of diverse world views.
 International and historical perspectives will in turn provide the wider context for students’ understanding of their own culture, as well as provide preparation for careers in international relations, development, and commerce.
-Religion majors do the same things other humanities majors do.
-Majoring in Religion is not, for most students, a route to a religious career, any more than majoring in English leads to being a novelist, poet, or literary critic.
-Majors have gone on to pursue careers in a wide variety of fields, including Education, Law, Social Work, Medicine (many medical schools actually prefer that their applicants major in humanistic fields), Business/Finance, Ministry, and Graduate School.

 Students in this program will develop the following skills: